Academic Policies & Procedures

 Upon receiving a first notice of academic suspension, a student must sit out for at least one semester, plus a summer.
 That is, a student suspended at the end of a fall semester may not re-enroll until the following fall, and a student suspended at the end of a spring semester may not reenroll until the following spring.
 Upon receiving a second notice of academic suspension, a student must sit out two semesters, plus a summer.
 Upon reinstatement after a second suspension, failure to achieve good academic standing or show substantial academic progress within one semester will result in academic dismissal.
 There is no opportunity for reinstatement after academic dismissal.

-Appeals of Academic Suspension/Dismissal— Appeals of academic suspension/dismissal will be considered if students can document that there are unusual or extenuating circumstances surrounding their recent academic performance.
-They must also be confident that they will be able to show significant academic progress.
-Students wishing to make such an appeal must do so in writing to the dean of students by accessing the appeal form through the Academic Standing link in MyMichiganTech.
+Appeals of Academic Suspension/Dismissal—An appeal of academic suspension or dismissal will be considered if documentation can be provided to show unusual or extenuating circumstances surrounding a student's academic performance.
+The student must also be confident in his or her ability to show significant academic progress.
+A student wishing to make an appeal must do so in writing to the dean of students by accessing the appeal form through the Academic Standing link in MyMichiganTech.

 Upon reinstatement, failure to achieve good academic standing or show substantial academic progress by the end of one semester will result in a second suspension.
 Upon reinstatement after a second suspension, failure to achieve good academic standing or show substantial academic progress within one semester will result in academic dismissal.
 There is no opportunity for reinstatement after academic dismissal.